Getting Prepared For A Mortgage

 A list of your expected outgoings

-My own view is that it’s better to get all this at the outset and collate everything that the Lender could possibly ask for.
-This saves time and frustration later down the line!
-Also, if you’re subsequently asked for paperwork you could have had ready at the outset.
+It’s better to get all this at the outset and collate everything that the Lender could possibly ask for.
+As this saves time and frustration later down the line.
+If you’re subsequently asked for paperwork you could have had ready at the outset.